RiugaBachi/necrophagy/README.md

 Named in honor of Necrophagist, the pioneers of modern technical death metal.
 The music is already technical, what's a little bit of hardcore type-level programming to phase us?

-Currently, this library only provides the type-level facilities needed to describe guitar tablature spanning multiple tracks at the type level.
-Future goals include GP5, MIDI, and WAV backends to make these tabs more useful beyond direct reading.
+Currently, this library provides:
+- Structure: all the facilities needed to describe guitar tablature spanning multiple tracks at the type level.

-Transcription workflow is heavily designed around GHCi.
-Once MIDI / GP5 support is implemented, workflow-related functions for delimited section playback and tab file generation will be added with the intent that they be invoked from GHCi sessions interpreting individual tablature source files.
+- Playback: via midi to device 2; some dynamics have not been implemented yet sound-wise.
+- Exporting: to midi, which can in turn be baked with a soundfont into a wav, ogg, etc. using your favorite software.

+Future goals include GP5 import/export to make these tabs mesh better with the existing tablature ecosystem.

+Transcription workflow is heavily designed around GHCi / `cabal repl`.

 ## Try it out